 If you have been arrested and face trial for a misdemeanor or felony (or perhaps multiple misdemeanors or felonies) in Arizona, you need to have a clear understanding of what will happen during your case.
 This starts with understanding the terminology involved.
 Here is an introduction to 15 key terms you are likely to encounter at different stages of your case:

 During and After Your Arrest

 When the police arrest you for a crime, they must follow specific legal procedures, and they must observe your constitutional rights at all times.
 If they fail to do so, this failure may provide you with the defense before or during the trial:

 1. Reasonable Suspicion

 Under the Fourth Amendment to the U.S. Constitution, the police cannot conduct a stop unless they have reasonable suspicion that a person has been involved in a crime.
 If you were stopped without reasonable suspicion (i.e., based on your ethnicity, race, or sex), any evidence obtained after your stop might be inadmissible in court.

 2. Probable Cause

 Before conducting a search or executing an arrest, the police must establish probable cause.
 This is a higher standard than reasonable suspicion, as the stakes during searches and arrests are generally higher.
 Like the lack of reasonable suspicion, a lack of probable cause may lead to evidence being deemed inadmissible in court.

 3. Miranda Warning

 Before conducting a custodial interrogation (more on this below), the police must read the Miranda warning.
-The Miranda warning notifies suspects of certain key constitutional rights (i.e., the right to remain silent and the right to an attorney).
+The Miranda warning notifies suspects of certain key constitutional rights (i.e., the right to remain silent and the right to a criminal attorney).
 Failure to timely read the Miranda warning can lead to confessions and other evidence being deemed inadmissible as well.